We are excited to announce the worldwide release of Volume 1 of our Mendelssohn cycle on June 9

 BBC Music Magazine, September 2014

-Within months of its inception in 2005, the Escher Quartet was invited by both Pinchas Zukerman and Itzhak Perlman to be Quartet in Residence at each artist’s summer festival: the Young Artists Programme at Canada’s National Arts Centre; and the Perlman Chamber Music Programme on Shelter Island, NY.
-The quartet has since collaborated with artists including David Finckel, Leon Fleischer, Wu Han, Lynn Harrell, Cho Liang Lin, David Shifrin and guitarist Jason Vieaux Last season, the Escher Quartet undertook an extensive UK tour with pianist Benjamin Grosvenor.
+Within months of its inception in 2005, the ensemble came to the attention of key musical figures worldwide.
+Championed by the Emerson Quartet, the Escher Quartet was invited by both Pinchas Zukerman and Itzhak Perlman to be Quartet in Residence at each artist’s summer festival: the Young Artists Programme at Canada’s National Arts Centre; and the Perlman Chamber Music Programme on Shelter Island, NY.
+The quartet has since collaborated with artists including David Finckel, Leon Fleischer, Wu Han, Lynn Harrell, Cho Liang Lin, Joshua Bell, Vilde Frang, David Shifrin and guitarist Jason Vieaux.

 The Escher Quartet takes its name from Dutch graphic artist M.C.
 Escher, inspired by Escher’s method of interplay between individual components working together to form a whole.

 phone: +44 (0)1223 312400